gbdev/pandocs/src/Palettes.md

 This register provides read/write access to the byte located at the address within the CGB's background palette memory specified in [BCPS/BGPI](<#FF68 — BCPS/BGPI (CGB Mode only): Background color palette specification / Background palette index>).

-The color data format is RGB555

 As each color is two bytes in size, you must read/write this register *twice* to access a whole color.
-The low byte (bits 0-7) is stored first (lower) in memory (*little-endian* byte order).

 Much like VRAM, CGB color RAM is inaccessible when the PPU is reading from it, that is, during [Mode 3](<#PPU modes>)

 :::tip NOTE

 All background colors are initialized as white by the boot ROM, however it is a good idea to initialize all colors yourself, e.g. if implementing a soft-reset mechanic.

 :::